An apprentice is someone employed to do a real job whilst studying for a formal qualification.

 You may start you're journey from a pre-apprenticeship or we may be able to place you straight into an apprenticeship role with a local employer.

-You'll be able to sample some of the great benefits from being at Achieve Training from our canteen facilities at both our training centres to help with driving lessons, a clothing allowance, help with toolkits, Totum Card (NUS Card), expert mental health support and more!
+You'll be able to sample some of the great benefits from being at Achieve Training from our canteen facilities at both our training centres with affordable breakfast and lunch options - learners also get free breakfasts.
+We have smaller class sizes, amazing mental health support, very friendly and approachable staff members and so much more!

 Apprenticeships are for anyone who wants to kick-start their career into employment faster.
 You will be able to earn a wage whilst also working towards a qualification.
 You will need your Maths and English GCSE at a minimum of a grade 4 to be able to progress onto an apprenticeship.
 If you don't achieve this at school you can get support in these areas once you're signed up.

-The minimum wage for an apprentice is now a minimum of £4.15 per hour, this is changing to £4.30 as of April 2021.
+The minimum wage for an apprentice is now £4.30 as of April 2021.
 Depending on your age and how far into your apprenticeship you are, this may differ.
-Depending on your working hours apprentices can expect a monthly wage from £600 per month.
+Depending on your working hours apprentices can expect a monthly wage from £680 per month.

 Absolutely!
 We do not discriminate anyone at Achieve Training and we get everyone who signs up to get stuck into our taster sessions so you can try out different sectors and see what you like.